EricL132/ReactWebsites/README.md

 If you don't have react installed globally

 Change any folder to src (Each folder is different website)\
-Then in the project directory usingg terminal, you can run:\
+Then in project directory using terminal, you can run:
 ### `npm start`